andreadv/Statuscake-Push-Monitoring/README.txt

 CONFIGURATION
 -------------
- * Customize user permissions to edit the URL in Administration » People » Permissions.
+ * Grant the 'Administer StatusCake settings' permission to users who should have access to the StatusCake configuration.

  * Create a new push test at statuscake.com